getgauge/gauge-java/README.md

 ### Nightly

-To install csharp nightly, download the latest nightly from [here](https://bintray.com/gauge/gauge-csharp/Nightly).
+To install java nightly, download the latest nightly from [here](https://bintray.com/gauge/gauge-java/Nightly).

-Once you have the downloaded nightly gauge-csharp-version.nightly-yyyy-mm-dd.zip, install using:
+Once you have the downloaded nightly gauge-java-version.nightly-yyyy-mm-dd.zip, install using:

-    gauge install csharp -f gauge-csharp-version.nightly-yyyy-mm-dd.zip
+    gauge install java -f gauge-java-version.nightly-yyyy-mm-dd.zip

 # Build from source